Preparing for a job in Sweden

 Professions in Sweden

-Yrkesguiden (the professions guide) can help you if you're uncertain about what job would suit you, or what the possibilities for your profession are in Sweden.
-Yrkesguiden is a digital tool developed by Arbetsförmedlingen.
+You can use the Hitta yrken (Find professions) help service if you are unsure about what profession suits you, or about what jobs there are for your profession in Sweden.
+Hitta yrken is a digital tool developed by Arbetsförmedlingen.

 - What different professions involve.